sriyogesh94/dcos-docs/1.9/networking/service-and-pod-networking.md

 Applications using the old networking API fields will be automatically migrated to the new networking API in Marathon 1.5.x.
 See the [Migrating to the 1.5 Networking API]({{ site.baseurl }}/docs/upgrade/network-api-migration.html) for more information on changes you may need to make to your applications.
 -->

+This document describes how to specify networking modes and assign ports in the service definition for a DC/OS Service you are creating.

 # VIPs